By Kylan Gibbs, CEO and Co-founder, Inworld AI

 A phone agent is a voice AI that answers and places real telephone calls, handling tasks like customer service, sales qualification, appointment scheduling, and outbound follow-up.
 Inworld AI's

-Artificial Analysis Speech Arena (three of the top five), with sub-200ms time-to-first-audio that holds up over PSTN-quality audio.
+Artificial Analysis Realtime TTS Arena, with TTS 1.5 Max also top-tier in the realtime category.
+The Realtime API pairs that voice with model-agnostic LLM routing across 200+ LLMs and native MULAW/ALAW at 8 kHz for PSTN audio.
 In 2026, phone agents have moved from research curiosities into production deployments handling millions of minutes per month, and enterprise customer service teams increasingly route inbound calls to AI before escalating to humans.

 This guide ranks the TTS APIs and voice agent stacks engineered for telephony, and explains the constraints (codec quality, jitter, barge-in, function calling) that separate "works in the demo" from "survives a real call center."